Position

 How much does a Land Development Manager make?

 Land Development Managers play a key role in planning and overseeing land projects.
-They earn a good salary for their work.
-On average, a Land Development Manager makes about $110,964 each year.
-This salary can vary based on experience, location, and the size of the company.
+They earn a solid income for their work.
+The average yearly salary for this position is around $112,782.
+This figure can vary based on experience, location, and the size of the company.

 View Land Development Manager jobs nearby